Преглед на Norton Password Manager: кратко експертно изложение

 Changing dozens of weak passwords can be a real chore, which is why I was really impressed to see that Norton Password Manager also includes an Autochange feature in its Safety Dashboard.

 Norton’s Autochange is really good, boasting compatibility with major sites like Netflix, Paypal, Craigslist, and Spotify.
 I tested Autochange with my Craigslist account, and it was really easy to use — after clicking on the Autochange button in the Safety Dashboard, my browser navigated to Craigslist and showed me a notification that Norton Password Manager was changing my password.
 A few seconds later, I was back in the Safety Dashboard with a new, secure Craigslist password!
-While you can’t auto-change passwords for multiple sites at once (like you can with Dashlane), Norton is compatible with several prominent websites that Dashlane isn’t.

 I’d like to see Norton bundle its dark web monitoring feature with the Safety Dashboard (like Dashlane and 1Password do), but Norton 360 users can still access Norton’s excellent dark web monitoring as a separate feature.